padurean/padurean.github.io/_src/_posts/_rendered/2025-10-23-gosmig-sql-database-migrations-written-in-go.md

 - Need explicit control over transactions vs. no-TX operations
 - Like small tools you can reason about quickly

-If you want a standalone, batteries-included CLI, you can still build one easily with GoSMig—but you’ll own the wrapper (which is usually a small and healthy amount of code).
+If you want a standalone, batteries-included CLI, you can still build one easily with [**GoSMig**](https://github.com/padurean/gosmig) — but you’ll own the wrapper (which is usually a small and healthy amount of code).

 ## Links